jerela/Godosim/README.md

 ### Prerequisites

 The prerequisites depend on what you want to use Godosim for.
 We offer access in three levels of increasing complexity:
-1. If you simply wish to access the sample dataset of generated with Godosim, you can find it on [Zenodo](MISSING).
+1. If you simply wish to access the sample dataset of annotated images generated with Godosim, you can find it on [Zenodo](MISSING).
 2. If you wish to use the pre-built binary applications and generate your own annotated images while customizing the pipeline from the configuration file, you can follow the instructions on [setting up Godosim](#setting-up).
 3. **ADVANCED USERS**: If you're a right proper wizard and wish to build your own customized Godosim application, you will need the following in addition to the prerequisites of step 2:
    - [Godot Engine 4.3](https://github.com/godotengine/godot/tree/4.3) (included in submodules)